Joint authorship: Intention to be merged into a unitary whole

-The core of joint authorship is joint labouring by two or more persons in order to complete a pre-concerted common design.
+The core of joint authorship is joint labouring by two or more persons to complete a pre-concerted common design.
 In the absence of a pre-concerted common design, the completed work will not be regarded as a joint work.
 However, it is not required of the several authors that they must necessarily work in physical propinquity or in concert.
 In Edward B. Marks Music Corp. v.
 Jerry Vogel Music Co, the court held that while producing a musical composition jointly, two men will be coauthors and owners of the copyright even if they labour at different times, without consulting each other, and remain strangers to each other.
 It is a work of joint authorship if a person creates lyrics or music with the intention that his work shall be combined with the work of another person who shall create the music or write the lyrics, as the case may be, so as to make the composition complete.

 The touchstone here is the intention, at the time the writing is done, that the parts be absorbed or combined into an integrated unit, although the parts themselves may be either "inseparable" (as the case of a novel or painting) or "interdependent" (as in the case of a motion picture, opera, or the words and music of a song).
 Hence, joint authors must have the intention of combining their respective works at the time of creating the work, and not at some later date.

 However, they are not required to have an express collaboration agreement creating a joint-author relationship.

 There have also been situations wherein the parties shared a pre-concerted intent that their works be merged into one, and yet the court did not grant joint authorship.
 This was since all the participants in a work did not consider themselves or others to be joint authors.

 Relevant cases

 Ahanchian vs. Xenon Pictures, Inc.

 After working as a screenwriter on the feature film, National Lampoon's TV: The Movie, Amir Cyrus Ahanchian filed a case for breach of an implied contract, copyright infringement, and unfair competition in violation of the Lanham Act against distributor Xenon Pictures, Inc., producer CKrush, Inc., director and writer Sam Maccarone, and Preston Lacy, a writer and actor in the film.
-As a result of his legal victory in the 9th Circuit Court of Appeals, LexisNexis ranked Ahanchian's copyright victory as both the #2 and #3 Copyright Laws of November 2010, when two new Case Laws were established in the American legal system:
+As a result of his legal victory in the 9th Circuit Court of Appeals, LexisNexis ranked Ahanchian's copyright victory as both the No. 2 and No. 3 Copyright Laws of November 2010, when two new Case Laws were established in the American legal system: